d-gubert/apps-monitor/README.md

 # or the following list of permissions if you don't want to provide ALL available

-$ deno run --allow-env --allow-read --allow-sys --allow-net main.ts
+$ deno run --allow-run --allow-env --allow-read --allow-sys --allow-net main.ts
 ```

 By default, if no `serverURL` is provided, the tool will try to interact with `kubectl` to discover the instances it needs to monitor.
-For this the tool needs to running inside a pod in the same cluster it is monitoring, and it needs a service account that allows it to run `kubectl get pods -A` to get pod info.
+For this the tool needs to be running inside a pod in the same cluster it is monitoring, and it needs a service account that allows it to run `kubectl get pods -A` to get pod info.

 To monitor a cluster deployed in High Availability mode, the configuration MUST include the `serverURL` field.
 This is because the tool needs to know the IP addresses of the other instances in the cluster to be able to reach them.